hirsimaki-markus/arduino-PS2-to-USB/development-notes.md

 cabability so the keyboard can be used as an actual keyboard and mouse combo.
 Adding the Bluetooth will require the adding of battery which in turn will be able to support RGB backlighting.

-I'm expecting for the addition of pointing stick to be the hardest upcoming task as it requires large amounts of tinkering of hardware level and robust software implementation to make the mouse actually move in ways that are pleasant for the user.
+I'm expecting for the addition of pointing stick to be the hardest upcoming task as it requires large amounts of tinkering on hardware level and robust software implementation to make the mouse actually move in ways that are pleasant for the user.
 If the pointing stick proves out to be too hard to interface with, a trackball based system will be valid replacement.
 Later on adding Bluetooth should not be too hard to implement as routing USB data over Bluetooth is well known technology.